Drodevbar/tsh-task/readme.md

 `GET /api/movie`

-_query params specication and logic are described in task description_
+_query params specification and logic are described in task description_

 Possible responses: